video-dev/media-ui-extensions/README.md

 With the addition of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to the browser, video player developers can create custom elements that mimic the video tag API, with goals of creating stand-in compatibility with the video tag and compatibility across players.
 The video tag API is however lacking some important functions to support modern player UIs, including playback quality/resolution selection and awareness of ads.
 This repo is intended to capture requests and proposals for those functions.

 ## Goals for Proposals
-we want these proposals to be something that we can eventually propose to the Media WG or WhatWG as additional features to the video element and anything related.
-In the meantime can be used as a spec to keep things interoperable between implementers.
+We want these proposals to be something that we can eventually propose to the Media WG or WhatWG as additional features to the video element and anything related.
+In the meantime, proposals accepted to media-ui-extensions can be used as a specification to keep things interoperable between implementers.

 ## Before submitting a proposal
 If you have a new idea, it might be worth creating an issue to discuss it a bit first before submitting a proposal to make sure that it's something could be a good fit and won't be less likely to be rejected later on.